andywiecko/BurstTriangulator/README.md

 A **single-file** package which provides simple Delaunay triangulation of the given set of points (`float2`) with mesh refinement.
 Implemented triangulation is based on [Bowyer–Watson algorithm][bowyerwatson][^bowyer.1981] [^watson.1981] and refinement on [Ruppert's algorithm][rupperts][^ruppert.1995].

-The package provides also constraint triangulation which is based on Sloan's algorithm[^sloan.1993].
+The package provides also constraint triangulation (with mesh refinement) which is based on Sloan's algorithm[^sloan.1993].

 ## Table of contents